-8. To launch the PWC in ski mode, pull in and hold the throttle lever all the way to the handlebar grip.
-The PWC will accelerate to the set TARGET SPEED and the SKI MODE indicator will be on steady.

-9. To increase or decrease the TAR-GET SPEED during a ski run, press the UP or DOWN arrow button, do not release the throttle lever.
+- To launch the PWC in ski mode, pull in and hold the throttle lever all the way to the handlebar grip.
+The PWC will accelerate to the set TARGET SPEED and the SKI MODE indicator will be on steady. - To increase or decrease the TAR-GET SPEED during a ski run, press the UP/DOWN button, do not release the throttle lever.

 - 1. Hold throttle lever in

-- 2. Press UP arrow button to increase speed
+- 2. Press UP button to increase speed

-- 3. Press DOWN arrow button to increase speed
+- 3. Press DOWN button to decrease speed